Stroke ratio: Square engine examples

-Oversquare
+Oversquare engine

 An engine is described as oversquare or short-stroke if its cylinders have a greater bore diameter than its stroke length, giving a bore/stroke ratio greater than 1:1.

 An oversquare engine allows for more and larger valves in the head of the cylinder, higher possible rpm by lowering maximum piston speed, and lower crank stress due to the lower peak piston acceleration for the same engine (rotational) speed.
 Because these characteristics favor higher engine speeds, oversquare engines are often tuned to develop peak torque at a relatively high speed.

 Due to the increased piston and head surface area, the heat loss increases as the bore/stroke ratio is increased.
 Thus an excessively high ratio can lead to a decreased thermal efficiency compared to other engine geometries.
-The large size/width of the combustion chamber at ignition can cause increased inhomogeneity in the air/fuel mixture during combustion, resulting in higher emissions.
+The large size/width of the combustion chamber at ignition can cause lack of homogeneity in the air/fuel mixture during combustion, resulting in higher emissions.

 The reduced stroke length allows for a shorter cylinder and sometimes a shorter connecting rod, generally making oversquare engines less tall but wider than undersquare engines of similar engine displacement.

 Oversquare engine examples

 Oversquare engines (a.k.a. "short stroke engines") are very common, as they allow higher rpm (and thus more power), without excessive piston speed.

 Examples include both Chevrolet and Ford small-block V8s; the GMC 478 V6 has a bore/stroke ratio of 1.33.
 The 1.6 litre version of the BMW N45 gasoline engine has a bore/stroke ratio of 1.167.

-Horizontally opposed, also known as "Boxer" or "flat", engines typically feature oversquare designs since any increase in stroke length would result in twice the increase in overall engine width.
+Flat engines, also known as horizontally opposed or boxer engines, typically feature oversquare designs since any increase in stroke length would result in twice the increase in overall engine width.
 This is particularly so in Subaru’s front-engine layout, where the steering angle of the front wheels is constrained by the width of the engine.
 The Subaru EJ181 engine develops peak torque at speeds as low as 3200 rpm.

+BMC produced the 1071 cc and the 970 cc A-series engines in the early 1960's, both being oversquare with shorter stroke crankshafts than the 1275 cc versions.
+The 970 S being the rarest of all A series engines was produced to win the 1000 cc touring car championship of the time, which it duly did.